 VizTech: Converging Pedagogies + Practices

-Architecture and Urban Planning faculty discuss new opportunities for curriculum across visual studies and technology at GSAPP.
+Faculty, students, and alumni discuss new opportunities for merging curriculum across visual studies and technology at GSAPP.

 Laura Kurgan ‘88 M.Arch, Associate Professor and Director of Visual Studies